TatuPutto/file_metadata_microservice/README.md

 My solution to FreeCodeCamp assignment File Metadata Microservice.

 ## User stories
-a) I can submit a FormData object that includes a file upload.
+1. I can submit a FormData object that includes a file upload.
-b) When I submit something, I will receive the file size in bytes within the JSON response.
+2. When I submit something, I will receive the file size in bytes within the JSON response.